 the maintenance organization and appropriate flight operations personnel.

-d) Each CDL item is entered into the aircraft maintenance logbook.
+d) Each CDL item is entered into the airplane maintenance logbook.

 1. Operators may establish a standard procedure for advising flightcrews

-2. Principal operations inspectors (POI) may allow operators to use their MEL
+2. Principal Operations Inspectors (POI) may allow operators to use their MEL

-procedures for addressing an aircraft’s CDL status and limitations.
+procedures for addressing an airplane’s CDL status and limitations.
+However,

 f) Fuel and performance penalties, limitations, and restrictions associated